bitsofcotton/goki_check_cc/README.md

 These program's enlarge is based on pseudo DFT half space plausible one.
 Already configured.
 These program's collect is based on DFT differential.
 No need to configure.
 These program's bump assumes F=∞ graphics.
 Please configure the parameters before to use.
-These program's match matches with calculated pseudo z-depth, please configure in pseudoBump class initializer.
+These program's match matches with calculated pseudo z-depth, please configure in reDig class initializer.
 These program's match3d assumes input file as a bump map and .obj 3d file.
 These program's match assumes one of vertices is full and another is lowPoly but now, it isn't.